Bodera/quickCourse_Agile/Lesson-No-13.md

-## The planning dojo
+# The planning dojo

 Be proud of yourself, you now know the basics of how agile planning works and how to make your very first agile plan.

-With the heavy lifting done, and theory out of the way, let's put some of this theory into practice in our dojo by revisiting four challenges we face at the beginning of our last class and then see how we would handle them with our new agile plan.
+With the heavy lifting done, and theory out of the way, let's put some of this theory into practice in our dojo by revisiting four challenges we face at the beginning of our course and then see how we would handle them with our new agile plan.

-#### Scenario #1
+## Scenario #1

 > Your customer discovers some new requirements.